neuralinterfaces/.github/profile/README.md

 # Brain-Computer Interfaces with Everyone 🧠

-[Neural Interfaces](https://neuralinterfaces.com) develops open-source software for authoring brain-computer interfaces (BCIs) on web technologies, allowing developers to publish across multiple platforms.
+[Neural Interfaces](https://neuralinterfaces.com) maintains open-source tools for authoring brain-computer interfaces (BCIs) on web technologies, allowing developers to publish across multiple platforms.

 We believe that brain-computer interfaces should be accessible to everyone.